RNC Litigation Highlights

 RNC’s Role: Plaintiff (through individually named plaintiffs)

-Status: The RNC brought a similar lawsuit several years ago, but the Vermont Supreme Court determined that the Vermont Constitution does not prohibit all noncitizen voting in local elections but rather prohibits noncitizen voting in local elections that concern “statewide issues” as opposed to “municipal issues.”
+Status : The RNC brought a similar lawsuit several years ago, but the Vermont Supreme Court determined that the Vermont Constitution does not prohibit all noncitizen voting in local elections but rather prohibits noncitizen voting in local elections that concern “statewide issues” as opposed to “municipal issues.”
 The present lawsuit builds on this decision, challenging the ability of noncitizens to vote in school board elections.
-The Vermont Supreme Court will hear oral arguments on October 15th.
+The Vermont Supreme Court will hear oral arguments on October 15.

 Wisconsin